raj-wk/simplified-cds-hooks-edu/cds-hooks-edu.md

 ### Test service with a sandbox
 The CDS hooks initiative provides a publicly available [sandbox](http://sandbox.cds-hooks.org/) to test your service.

-Select the configure hooks:<br>
+Select the configure hooks:
 ![alt text](/demo_configure_hooks1.png)

-Delete the existing hooks, and then do a quick add with a reference to your CDS service:<br>
+Delete the existing hooks, and then do a quick add with a reference to your CDS service:
 ![alt text](/demo_quick_add1.png)

 After testing with the sandbox, you are ready to connect with an EHR service.